200me/Python-Calculator/README.md

     Process finished with exit code 0

+### Arithmetic calculation example

+    Welcome to my Calculator
+    This program can execute the operands below
+    "+"  "-"  "*"  "/"
+    ex) 1 + 2 - 3 * 4 / 5
+    If you want to stop, enter "stop"

+    Enter an equation: 5 + 4 - 3 * 3 / 2
+    Answer = 4.5
+    Enter an equation:

 # Update History
     20221010 - Added basic arithmetic functions
     20221017 - Added error detection
-    20221018 - Added priority calculation of division and multiplication
+    20221018 - Added priority calculation of division and multiplication 20221024 - Added adding and multiplying feature